spiffe/helm-charts-hardened/examples/openshift/README.md

 echo "apps.$(kubectl get dns cluster -o jsonpath='{ .spec.baseDomain }')"
 ```

-And update the examples/openshift/openshift-values.yaml file accordingly, replacing the APP_SUBDOMAIN value.

 _Note: The location of the apps subdomain may be different in certain environments_

 ## Standard Deployment